proyecto26/TheJobInterviewGuide/BEHAVIORAL_QUESTIONS.md

 <details>
   <summary><b>Tell me about a time when you were forced to make an unpopular decision.</b></summary>

-  - Not using Redux (Popular State management)
+  - Not using Redux (Popular State management).
+I'll never know.
+I got the outcome I wanted, but I might have gotten a better result by handling it differently.
 </details>

 <details>